Shahidul Zahir

-Life and career
+Biography

 Mohammad Shaheedul Haque was born on 11 September 1953 at 36 Bhuter Goli (Bhojo Hari Shaha Street) of Narinda in the old part of Dhaka city.
-His father AK Nural Haque was a government officer and his mother Jahanara Begum a housewife.
-His paternal home was in the village Hashil of Raiganj Upazila of Sirajganj District.
-His grandfather Jahiruddin (it seems Shaheed took the name Jahir from his grandfather's name) was a teacher of the local Normal School (during the British Period) and his grandmother was Jinnatun Nesa.
-They both had died long before when his father was a child.
+His father, AK Nural Haque, was a government officer, and his mother, Jahanara Begum, a housewife.
+His paternal home was in the village of Hashil in Raiganj Upazila of Sirajganj District.
+His grandfather Jahiruddin (it seems Shaheed took the name Jahir from his grandfather's name) was a teacher at the local Normal School (during the British period), and his grandmother was Jinnatun Nesa.
+They both had died long before, when his father was a child.
 His maternal grandparents were Azimuddin Ahmad and Hamida Begum of Amlapara, Sirajgonj Town, where he used to visit frequently on the occasion of summer holidays or Eids during his childhood along with his family members.
-These places, together with Fulbaria and Satkania, where he grew up, left a deep impression in his mind and in the later years featured in many of his short stories and novels.
+These places, together with Fulbaria and Satkania, where he grew up, left a deep impression on his mind and in the later years featured in many of his short stories and novels.

 Fictionist Zahir started his school at Silverdale KG School at the then 36 Rankin Street in Dhaka.
-Later he went to schools of Dhaka, Fulbaria and Satkania, Chittagong.
+Later he went to schools in Dhaka, Fulbaria, and Satkania, Chittagong.
 From Satkania Model High School he passed his SSC examination.
 Later he went to the Dhaka College for his pre-university course (HSC).
-He studied Political Science at the Dhaka University for his bachelor's and master's degrees.
-He also went to the American University in Washington, D.C. and Birmingham University.
-He joined the Bangladesh Civil Service in 1981 as an Assistant Secretary.
-He was serving as Secretary-in-charge of the Ministry of Chittagong Hill Tracts Affairs until his death in 2008.
+He studied political science at Dhaka University for his bachelor's and master's degrees.
+He also went to the American University in Washington, D.C., and Birmingham University.
+He joined the Bangladesh Civil Service in 1981 as an assistant secretary.
+He was serving as secretary-in-charge of the Ministry of Chittagong Hill Tracts Affairs until his death in 2008.

 Literary works and style

 Shaheedul Jahir distinguished himself with his surrealist approach to fiction.
 He wrote both short stories and novels.
-He started to write in the late-1970s.
-His first published story "Bhalobasah" (tr.
+He started to write in the late 1970s.
+His first published story, "Bhalobasah" (tr.
 "Love"), clearly reflected the influence of the Bengali novelist Syed Waliullah.
 His first book of short stories, published in 1985, Parapar, bore his tendency to portray the human character in an intricate language in the perspective of a thin storyline.
-He has been said to be a magic-realist in line with Latin American writers and Zahir has been termed the new Marquez of Bangladesh.
-However, he admitted the influence of two contemporary novelist, namely Syed Shamsul Haque and Akhtaruzzaman Elias, in addition to Syed Waliullah.
-Thematically, the storylines of a number of stories bear the influence of Marxist paradigm.
+He has been said to be a magic-realist in line with Latin American writers, and Zahir has been termed the new Marquez of Bangladesh.
+However, he admitted the influence of two contemporary novelists, namely Syed Shamsul Haque and Akhtaruzzaman Elias, in addition to Syed Waliullah.
+Thematically, the storylines of a number of stories bear the influence of the Marxist paradigm.
 Also, in many novels and stories, he has chosen the perspective of 1971, the year of the liberation war of Bangladesh.
 He also translated a few stories from English.

 Sometimes he wrote poetry but never published any.
 Also, he translated Bengali poems into English when he had leisure.
-Two lines from his flings at poetry is quoted below:
+Two lines from his flings at poetry are quoted below: